Last Hurrah for Chivalry: Production

 The film is a tribute to director John Woo's mentor, Chang Cheh.
 The stylish appeal also came from Akira Kurosawa influences.
 The main character Tsing Yi is an inspiration taken from the real-life assassin Jing Ke, who is historically remembered for his failed assassination attempt of Qin Shi Huang.
 The year the film was released is also the same year John Woo met Tsui Hark.

+The film was veteran Shaw Brothers actor Wei Pai's first Golden Harvest production, since his departure from Venom Mob group and the company.

+In addition, Woo's frequent collaborator from the 70s Fung Hak-on (who also has a main role in the film) served as a stunt co-ordinator, along with assistance of Alan Chui Chung-San in the choreography and stunt doubling department for Damian Lau and Wei Pai.
+Both choreographers also previously starred in Woo's feature length debut film, The Young Dragons in 1974.

 Box office

 Last Hurrah for Chivalry had mediocre box office numbers.

+Media Release

+The film was officially released on 2K Blu-ray on March 3rd, 2023 as part of a The Criterion Collection spine number 1174, marking Woo's third film to be released by Criterion since 1998 with Woo's two other popular films such as The Killer (1989 film) and Hard Boiled, both of which were released in DVD and Laserdisc format in limited production run due to the rights issue at the time.